Pre-Employment Screening Guide South Africa

 - Obtain written consent from candidate

-- Or use authorized electronic provider
+- Or use an authorised electronic provider

 - Review results for relevant convictions

-- Apply proportionality principle
+- Apply the proportionality principle (role relevance)

 Legal basis: Criminal Procedure Act, POPIA Section 11

-Qualification Verification
+Qualification Verification (issuing institution / SAQA)

 Purpose: Confirm claimed qualifications are genuine and valid.